-It is worth noting that version 126.96.36.199 of this system in its entirety encompasses more devices than are actually used in North Carolina, and more than are used in Alamance County, and only some of the devices contained therein are certified for use in North Carolina.
+It is worth noting that version 126.96.36.199 of this system, in its entirety, encompasses more devices than are actually used in North Carolina, and more than are used in Alamance County.
+Additionally, only some of the devices contained therein are certified for use in North Carolina.

 Alamance County uses a setup consisting of DS200 Precinct Tabulators for tabulating precinct and One Stop Early Voting results, the DS850 Central Count Tabulator for tabulating Absentee by Mail and Provisional results, and the ExpressVote Ballot Marking Device for all voting during One Stop Early Voting as well as an ADA-compliant voting option on Election Day.

 Results are only tabulated and generated by the two tabulators.
 The ExpressVote is a ballot marking device, which takes a blank card and prints a voter’s selections on it to be fed into a tabulator.
 Results are retrieved from each tabulation device on Election Night and aggregated to generate results totals, which are then sent to the state to be displayed publicly.

 If by ‘counted by hand’ one refers to a ballot being looked at by a human being, the votes seen being recorded on paper or on a computer, and those votes being added to the official totals without ever running through a machine, the answer is no.